 The biggest dreamers among us all have spent the past decade casting wishes for a Party Down revival.
 The dry-witted comedy series got the axe after just two seasons due to generally paltry ratings, critical adoration notwithstanding.
-In the now 11 years since its cancelation, Party Down’s brainy humor and brawny Guttenberg have attracted more and more attention.
+In the now 11 years since its cancellation, Party Down’s brainy humor and brawny Guttenberg have attracted more and more attention.
 Enough attention, in fact, that its original network, Starz, has opted to bring the show back for another season.

-As such, it seems reasonable to believe that the 2020s Party Down will feature a full cast reunion.
-What’s perhaps a bigger curiosity: what guest stars will the show accumulate?
-And which of them will play parodic versions of themselves?
+At present, Party Down‘s exceptional first two seasons are available to watch on Starz and Hulu.
 Now that we can stop wishing for more Party Down, we have the pleasure of imagining what will happen on the next season of Party Down.
 And that’s a lot more pleasant; it’s safe to say that we’re having fun yet.

 Originally published March 4, 2021.

 This post has affiliate links, which means we may earn advertising money if you buy something.
 This doesn’t cost you anything extra, we just have to give you the heads up for legal reasons.
 Click away!